johngraham660/csrgenerator_test/README.md

 `oc start-build bc/csrgenerator`
 ###
 ### Expose the route
-`oc expose service csrgenerator --hostname=csrgenerator.apps.ocp.bskyb.vm --port=80`
+`oc expose service csrgenerator --hostname=csrgenerator.apps.ocp.virtua.vm --port=80`

 If there is no wildcard DNS for your Openshift cluster you will need to create a new A record for the application service in DNS.

 If you are just testing, add an entry to your /etc/hosts file pointing to the load balancer FE interface.
 The name must match the exposed route so that Openshift can direct the traffic via the appropriate service.

-`10.137.0.166 csrgenerator.apps.ocp.bskyb.vm`
+`10.137.0.166 csrgenerator.apps.ocp.virtua.vm`